- This event has passed.

 Children with autism spectrum disorder (ASD) present with unique strengths and weaknesses.
 A thorough evaluation is necessary to guide treatment.
-In this edWebinar, Dr. Christine Barry will:
+In this edWebinar, Dr. Christine Barry:

-- Define diagnostic criteria for ASD and co-morbid conditions (e.g., ADHD, anxiety, social communication disorder) according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5)
+- Defines diagnostic criteria for ASD and co-morbid conditions (e.g., ADHD, anxiety, social communication disorder) according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5)

-- Identify useful intervention techniques for children with ASD
+- Identifies useful intervention techniques for children with ASD

-This edWebinar will be of interest to preK-12 teachers, librarians, and school and district leaders, as well as therapists, social workers, and other specialists.
-There will be time to get your questions answered at the end of Dr. Barry’s presentation.
+This recorded edWebinar will be of interest to preK-12 teachers, librarians, and school and district leaders, as well as therapists, social workers, and other specialists.

 About the Presenter